A linear model of separation for western boundary currents with bathymetry and stratification

 This allows us to determine $Q_k^y$ in terms of $Q^k_x$ and $Q^{k-1}_x$.
 Plugging this expression into the first component of the momentum balance, we find an ODE on $Q^k_x$.
 From there, we deduce all the other polynomials.

 Let us stress that the coefficients of order zero in each $Q^k_a$ remain undetermined at this stage, as they belong to the kernel of the differential operator.
 They correspond to a multiple of the Ekman layer at main order.
-Hence, we will write $Q^k_a$ as $\overline{Q^k_a} + c^k_{\mathrm{E}} \mathsf{U}_a$, where $\mathsf{U}_a$ is the coordinate along the $a$-component of the generalized eigenvector associated with $\lambda_1$ (see \cref{sec:Ekman}), $\widetilde{\mathsf{U}}$ are the first three components of ${\mathsf{U}}$, and the polynomial $\overline{Q^k_a} $ vanishes at $Z=0$.
-We denote by $\bar u_{\mathrm E}^k$ the velocity obtained when $Q^k_a$ is replaced by $\overline{Q^k_a}$ in \eqref{Ansatz-Ekman-k}, so that \be \mathcal F(u_{\mathrm{E}}^k)= \mathcal F(\bar u_{\mathrm{E}}^k) + c^k_{\mathrm{E}} e^{-\lambda_1 z} \widetilde{\mathsf{U}}. \ee
+Hence, we will write $Q^k_a$ as $\overline{Q^k_a} + c^k_{\mathrm{E}} \mathsf{U}^1_a$, where $\mathsf{U}^1_a$ is the coordinate along the $a$-component of the generalized eigenvector $\mathsf U^1$ associated with $\lambda_1$ (see \cref{sec:Ekman}), and the polynomial $\overline{Q^k_a} $ vanishes at $Z=0$.
+We denote by $\bar u_{\mathrm E}^k$ the velocity obtained when $Q^k_a$ is replaced by $\overline{Q^k_a}$ in \eqref{Ansatz-Ekman-k}, so that \be \mathcal F(u_{\mathrm{E}}^k)= \mathcal F(\bar u_{\mathrm{E}}^k) + c^k_{\mathrm{E}} e^{-\lambda_1 z} \widetilde{\mathsf{U}}^1, \ee where $\widetilde{\mathsf{U}}$ are the first three components of ${\mathsf{U}}$.

 \textit{\textbf{Determination of the boundary layer coefficients $c^k_1, c^k_2, c^k_{\mathrm E}$.}}